nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 ```

 ### Source & Stages Classes
 Similar to the `@source` and `@stage` decorators, class based sources and stages can also be defined to advertise which execution modes they support.
-The base class for all source and stage classes `StageBase` defines a `supported_execution_modes` for this purpose which can be overridden in a derived class.
+The base class for all source and stage classes `StageBase` defines a `supported_execution_modes` method for this purpose which can be overridden in a derived class.
 The method in the base class is defined as:

 ```python
 def supported_execution_modes(self) -> tuple[ExecutionMode]:
     return (ExecutionMode.GPU, )
 ```

 Stage authors are free to inspect constructor arguments of the stage to determine which execution modes are supported.
-However for many stages the supported execution modes does not change based upon the constructor arguments.
+However for many stages the supported execution modes do not change based upon the constructor arguments.
 In these cases the {py:class}`~morpheus.pipeline.execution_mode_mixins.GpuAndCpuMixin` and {py:class}`~morpheus.pipeline.execution_mode_mixins.CpuOnlyMixin` mixins can be used to simplify the implementation.

 Example class definition:
 ```python